tensorturtle/classy-sort-yolov5/README.md

 # ℂ𝕝𝕒𝕤𝕤𝕪𝕊𝕆ℝ𝕋
-ClassySORT is a real-time multi-object tracker (MOT) that works for any kind of object (not just people).
+ClassySORT is a simple real-time multi-object tracker (MOT) that works for any kind of object (not just people).

-ClassySORT is designed to be a simple MOT to use for your own projects.
-And bcause the YOLO detector pretrained on COCO, ClassySORT can detect and track 80 different kinds of common objects 'out of the box'.
-No supercomputer needed to use ClassySORT.
+ClassySORT is designed to be a simple MOT for use on your own projects.
+And bcause the YOLO detector is pretrained on COCO, ClassySORT can detect and track 80 different kinds of common objects 'out of the box'.
+No supercomputer needed.

 Modifying it is exactly the same process as training YOLO with your own dataset.
+[How do I do that?](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)

 by Jason Sohn